-After a few weeks of testing, I have found this shoe to be a serious contender when it comes to climbing outdoor routes and problems of all angles.
+From my testing, I have found this shoe to be a serious contender when it comes to climbing outdoor routes and problems of all angles.
 It packs a punch as a versatile sport shoe, capable of handling steep terrain with ease, without sacrificing performance, or comfort, on less vertically inclined faces and slabs.

 When I slipped on the Crawe for the first time though, I admit, I was slightly reluctant.
-They felt a lot stiffer and by extension, less sensitive, than the usual performance shoes I gravitate towards.
+They felt a lot stiffer and by extension, less sensitive, than the usual soft performance shoes I gravitate towards.